Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: DNA Model for Multi-Fidelity Data

 \subsection{Diffusion Non-Additive (DNA) Model}

 For notational clarity, let $f_l(\mathbf{x}) := f(t_l, \mathbf{x})$.
 To model the relationship between different fidelity levels, we assume a functional dependence through an unknown function $W$:

 where $t_1 > t_2 > \cdots > t_L > 0$.
-This recursive formulation satisfies the Markov property, as each fidelity level $f_l(x)$ depends only on the immediately preceding level $f_{l-1}(x)$, without direct dependence on earlier levels.
+This recursive formulation satisfies the Markov property, as each fidelity level $f_l(\mathbf{x})$ depends only on the immediately preceding level $f_{l-1}(\mathbf{x})$, without direct dependence on earlier levels.

 The structure suggests a \textit{diffusion}-like process, where fidelity levels evolve through a recursive relationship.
 The term ``diffusion'' is inspired by its analogy in deep learning models \citep{ho2020denoising}, where similar recursive structures propagate information across layers to enable progressive refinement.
+Each fidelity level $f_l(\mathbf{x})$ represents the simulator output under a coarser or less accurate configuration, such as a relaxed solver tolerance or fewer iterations.
+As the tuning parameter $t_l$ increases, these choices accumulate approximation error, gradually biasing the output away from the exact solution $f(0,\mathbf{x})$ as illustrated in Figure \ref{fig:Poisson_visualization}.
+This degradation during the data generation procedure via FEM can be viewed as a \textit{forward diffusion} across fidelity levels.
+On the other hand, the recursion $f_l(\mathbf{x}) = W(t_l, \mathbf{x}, f_{l-1}(\mathbf{x}))$ exploits this one-step Markov dependence to refine predictions toward $f(0,\mathbf{x})$, resembling a \textit{backward diffusion} process.
 The hierarchical structure of the model is visualized in the top panel of Figure \ref{fig:model}.

 Notably, the model proposed in \cite{tuo2014surrogate} assumes $f_l(\mathbf{x}) = f(0, \mathbf{x}) + \delta_l(\mathbf{x})$, which can be interpreted as a special case of the proposed model \eqref{eq:DNAmodel}.
 Specifically, the relationship in \eqref{eq:DNAmodel} can be expressed as: